Akshayvm98/EVA-4/S13/README.md

 # Assignment 13
 ## Part_B  Training YOLOv3 on custom dataset
-Trained yolov3 with 500 images of pikachu
+Trained yolov3 with 500 images of pikachu.

 Video link: https://youtu.be/hlZREkENV88